RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 likely to create a difference in survival rate since children were more likely to be evacuated, no matter the gender.
 As a result, I decide to group data in pile 1 in order to determine whether age (and the other two factors) would affect the probability of survival.

+### Applying Machine Learning

+The machine learning package used here is sklearn.ensemble.

+- This package provides a random forest regressor, which will create multiple decision trees
+- Although this package is considered to be slow, it should get the work done.

+The parameters we will be using will be:

+- Passenger Id
+- Age
+- Fare
+- Passenger Class
+- Sex
+- Number of sibling and spouse
+- Number of parents and children
+- Port of embarkation

+#### Issues that popped up

+How the package seemed to work was that it converted all parameters into floats.

+- This works fine for most parameters since they were either integers or floats already.
+- This does not work with the parameters that are strings, for example, the parameter "Sex" had two different strings ( male and female) as its values
+- To get around this issue, we had to modify the data such that **ALL** data fed into the machine learning package was either a float or an integer

+#### Result